-In contrast to California and Florida, in June of 2015, New York held that a narrow reading of 8 USC § 1621(d) to require a state legislative enactment to be the sole mechanism by which the State of New York exercises its authority granted in 8

-USC § 1621(d) to opt out of the restrictions on the issuance of licenses unconstitutionally infringes on the sovereign authority of the state to divide power among its three coequal branches of government.
-In the Matter of the Application of Cesar Adrian Vargas for Admission to the Bar of the State of New York, 131 A.D.
-3d 4, 6 (N.Y.
-2015).
-The Court went on to hold that the judiciary may exercise its authority as the state sovereign to opt out of the restrictions imposed by 8 USC § 1621 to the extent those restrictions apply to the practice of law in the state of New York.
-131 A.D.
-3d at 6.
+of 8 U.S.C. § 1621(d) requiring a state legislative enactment as the sole mechanism by which the State of New York could exercise the opt-out authority granted by 8 U.S.C. § 1621(d) would unconstitutionally infringe on the sovereign authority of the state to divide power among its three coequal branches of government.
+Vargas, 131 A.D.3d at 6.
+The Vargas Court further held that the judiciary may exercise its authority as the state sovereign to opt out of the restrictions imposed by 8 U.S.C. § 1621 to the extent those restrictions apply to the practice of law in the State of New York.6 Id.

-The New York applicant, Mr. Vargas, was brought to the United States by his mother when he was five years old without lawful documentation to enter or remain in the United States.
+Mr. Vargas was brought to the United States by his mother when he was five years old without lawful documentation to enter or remain in the United States.
+Id. at 6-7.
 Mr. Vargas enrolled in and graduated from public school in New York City.
-Mr. Vargas went on to graduate from college in Brooklyn and attend and graduate from the City University of New York Law School.
-He sought and obtained DACA relief, passed the New York bar exam (in New York applicants must take and pass the bar exam before submitting an application) and submitted an application in which he disclosed his immigration status.
+Id. at 7.
+Mr. Vargas went on to graduate from college in Brooklyn and attend and graduate from the City University of New York School of Law.
+Id.
+He sought and obtained DACA relief, passed the New York bar exam, and submitted an application in which he disclosed his immigration status.
+Id.

-New York's Character Committee conducted a hearing on Mr. Vargas' bar application and found Mr. Vargas to be of "stellar character," but recommended against admission solely on the ground that it should be left to the Court to determine whether his application was barred by his immigration status.
-131 A.D.
-3d at 8-9.
+New York's Character and Fitness Committee conducted a hearing on Mr. Vargas' bar application and found Mr. Vargas to be of "stellar character," but recommended against admission solely on the ground that it should be left to the Court to determine whether his application was barred by his immigration status.
+131 A.D.3d at 8-9.

-&lt;sup>2 Neither the California nor the Florida Supreme Court was asked to address whether § 1621(d) violates the Tenth Amendment, which reserves to the individual states all powers not expressly delegated to the federal government.
-See Cesar Adrian Vargas for Admission to the Bar of the State of New York, 131 A.D.
-3d 4, 25.
+6 Neither the California nor the Florida Supreme Court was asked to address whether § 1621(d) violates the Tenth Amendment, which reserves to the individual states all powers not expressly delegated to the federal government.
+See Vargas, 131 A.D.3d at 25.